ng-learn-org/ng-learn-org.github.io/_posts/2013-12-27-Checkbox_with_default_value.md

 <div ng-init="options={};options.one.selected=true">
     <input id="option_1" type="checkbox"
         ng-click="options.one.selected=!options.one.selected"
-        ng-checked="options.one.selected"/>
+        ng-checked="options.one.selected"
+        ng-model="options.one.selected"/>
     <label for="option_1" >Option 1</label>
 </div>
 {% endhighlight %}

-_Note_: ng-checked expects an expression and it does not work with ng-model in the same element.
+_Note_: ng-checked expects an expression.

 For more information go to the [AngularJS documentation][1]